Eric Young (wrestler): Early career (1998–2004)

 After graduating from high school, Young began training with veteran wrestler Waldo Von Erich in Cambridge, Ontario.
 After training for ten weeks, he wrestled his debut match on October 14, 1998, in Benton Harbor, Michigan, facing his friend "Suicide" Sean Ball.
 He later received supplementary training from Scott D'Amore and Chris Kanyon.
 After four months, he had wrestled ten matches and was promoted to head trainer.
 After his training was complete, Young began working on the independent circuit.
 When wrestling infrequently, Young subsidised his income with a number of other jobs, including working in a pizza parlour, manufacturing brass horse harnesses, and sand casting.
 During his time in the Ontario independent scene, Young also owned and operated the Wrestleplex training facility out of Cambridge.
 Notable wrestlers to come out of the gym include Jake O'Reilly, Ontario mainstay Crazzy Steve, and World Wrestling Entertainment signee Shawn Spears.

+Young appeared on WWE television three times in 2003.
+In August, he and future tag team partner Bobby Rude were defeated by Chuck Palumbo and Johnny Stamboli on an episode of WWE Velocity.
+In October, Young (announced as "Showtime" Eric Young) was defeated by Val Venis on an episode of WWE Sunday Night Heat.
+In November, Young lost to Sean O'Haire on WWE Velocity.

 On June 30, 2007, Eric secured the APWF Light Heavyweight Championship defeating former four-time NWA World Light Heavyweight Champion "Luscious" Rocky Reynolds in Oil City, Pennsylvania.

-Young appeared on WWE television three times.
-The first was on an WWE Velocity; he teamed with future tag team partner Bobby Roode and were defeated by Chuck Palumbo and Johnny Stamboli.
-The second appearance was also on WWE Velocity in which he was announced as "Showtime" Eric Young; he lost to Sean O'Haire.
-He appeared the next day on WWE Sunday Night Heat, losing a match to Val Venis.